xelfia/Virtueld/manual.md

 2. Web browser will automatically open and display the `VRoid Hub` authorization code.
 3. `Copy` the authorization code in that page.
 4. The authorization code is automatically pasted on the game screen.
-> If you can not enter the authorization code, please contact me (XVRF side) because there is a possibility of specification change etc.
+> If you can not enter the authorization code, please contact me (Virtueld side) because there is a possibility of specification change etc.

 5. Once you have confirmed that the authorization code is pasted, press `Link`.
 6. If it `Succeeded`, go to the next step.